 Keep in mind that all this is describing the maximum power output of an amplifier.
 If you don’t run your amp anywhere near full volume, then all this is fairly much irrelevant.

-Also keep in mind double power is only around 23% louder to our ears.
-For a better explanation of this statement see the article on Double Amplifier Power does not Double the Volume.
+Also keep in mind that doubling the amplifier power only increases the volume by around 23%.
+To double the volume you need around ten times the power.
+For an explanation of this, see the article on Double Amplifier Power does not Double the Volume.

 While speaker impedance changes amplifier power output, it is not a major consideration for most users.
 It only becomes relevant when running your amplifier at full power, and then it is best not to run it too close to its design limits.